CoreyHutcheson/my-portfolio/README.md

 # TODO

-- [ ] Menu should be above the hero.
+- [x] Menu should be above the hero.

+  - [x] Position Navbar above Landing Page
+  - [x] Fix all Scroll buttons to scroll to correct position

 - [ ] Needs a logo in the top left… Even it’s a lightning bolt or something generic.